-We rely on our portfolio of issued and pending patent applications in the United States, and other countries to protect a large part of our IP and our competitive position; however, these patents may not prevent third parties from producing competing products similar in design to ours if they are invalidated, held unenforceable, circumvented, or otherwise limited in scope.
+We rely on our portfolio of issued and pending patent applications in the U.S. and other countries to protect a large part of our IP and our competitive position; however, these patents may not prevent third parties from producing competing products similar in design to ours if they are invalidated, held unenforceable, circumvented, or otherwise limited in scope.
 Furthermore, our foreign patent protections may be more limited in geographic scope than those under U.S. patent and IP laws.

 Additionally, any of our patent applications may not result in an issued patent or the scope of the patent ultimately issued may be narrower than initially sought.
 We may not be afforded the protection of a patent if our currently pending or future patent filings do not result in the issuance of patents or we fail to timely apply for patent protection.
 We may not apply for a patent if our personnel fail to disclose or recognize new patentable ideas or innovations.
+Remote working can decrease opportunities for our personnel to collaborate, thereby reducing invention disclosures and patent application filings.
 We may choose not to file a foreign patent application if the limited protections provided by a foreign patent do not outweigh the costs to obtain it.
 Further, third parties may file patents or develop IP strategies that prevent or limit the effectiveness of our patents.

 We also protect our IP through copyrights, trademarks, trade secrets, and confidentiality obligations.
-We generally enter into confidentiality agreements with our employees, consultants, and collaborative partners upon commencement of a relationship with us.
+We generally enter into confidentiality agreements with our employees, consultants and collaborative partners upon commencement of a relationship with us.
 However, despite the existence of these protections, we have experienced incidents in which our proprietary information has been misappropriated and believe it will be misappropriated again in the future.
 If these agreements do not provide meaningful protection against the unauthorized use or disclosure of our trade secrets or other confidential information, adequate remedies may not exist to prevent unauthorized uses or disclosures.